Evaluations¶

 Python version requirement

-Python 3.10 requires the tomli package for TOML config parsing.
-The evals/pyproject.toml includes this as a conditional dependency, so it is installed automatically.
+Python 3.10 requires the tomli package for TOML config parsing. openjarvis declares it as a conditional dependency, so it is installed automatically.

 Datasets¶

-The framework ships with 30+ datasets covering academic reasoning, agentic tasks, retrieval, conversation quality, and practical use-case benchmarks.
-Datasets are grouped by category below.
+The framework ships with 40 registered benchmarks covering academic reasoning, agentic tasks, coding, retrieval, conversation quality, and practical use-case benchmarks.
+Datasets are grouped by category below; uv run python -m openjarvis.evals list prints the authoritative registry.

 Use-Case Benchmarks¶